nschloe/pytest-codeblocks/test/example.md

 exdown.from_buffer
 ```
-Something that intentionally does not work:
+Something that should be skipped because of the language:
 ```bash
 foobar
 ```
-Again with syntax
+Again with an explicit skip:
 <!--exdown-skip-->
 ```python
 bar